The Cure for Sleep Difficulties Can Often Be Found in Our Daily Routine.

 How do I know if I’m not getting a good night’s sleep?

 Lack of sleep will affect your judgment, coordination, daily response and reaction time and are a good marker in how well you are coping.

 • Fatigue, lethargy, and lack of motivation

 • Moodiness and irritability; increased risk of depression

 • Impaired brain activity; learning, concentration, and memory problems

 • Reduced creativity and problem-solving skills; difficulty making decisions

 • Inability to cope with stress, difficulty managing emotions

-• Premature skin ageing
+• Premature skin aging

 • Weakened immune system; frequent colds and infections; weight gain